lin-lab/COVID19-Viz/assets/about.md

 **Rt map tab**: This tab shows a map of the Rt by date for various resolutions.
 Change the date by adjusting the slider.
-Change the resolution (Country, US states, US counties, Canadian/Chinese/Australian provinces) using the resolution dropdown menu, and click on a location to see a line graph of the Rt over time.
+Change the resolution (Country, US states, US counties, Canadian/Chinese/Australian provinces) using the resolution dropdown menu, and click on a location to see a line graph of the Rt over time and of the number of daily new cases over time.
 You can scroll to change the zoom of the map and click-drag to move the map around.
 Below the map, there is a table of Rts for the chosen date and resolution.
 This table is by default sorted in descending order of Rt, but the sorting can be changed by clicking a column header.
 Locations where Rt could not be calculated are colored gray in the map and not shown in the table (see Limitations section for more info).

 Technical note: the blue line is a fitted loess curve to the Rt points, and the error bars show the 95% posterior interval of Rt for that time point.